-In 1990 The Richmond City Council and the city manager recognized they needed to make drastic changes to the city’s EMS system in order to ensure all city residents received the best and most effective care.
-On March 20, 1991, the Virginia General Assembly created the Richmond Ambulance Authority (RAA) and on September 23, 1991, the City of Richmond granted the franchise to RAA to provide EMS services to the City of Richmond.
+In 1990 The Richmond City Council and the city manager recognized they needed to make drastic changes to the city’s EMS system in order to ensure all City residents received the best and most effective care.
+On March 20, 1991, the Virginia General Assembly passed the Richmond Ambulance Authority Act and on September 23, 1991, the City of Richmond granted the franchise to Richmond Ambulance Authority (RAA) to provide EMS services to the City of Richmond.
 Since then, RAA has gained national and international recognition for its approach to EMS as a Mobile Integrated Healthcare provider.
 Unlike traditional EMS systems, RAA makes data-driven decisions.
 Using data RAA can strategically deploy ambulances throughout the city and predict where a call is most likely to come from.
 This allows us to dispatch ambulances based on demand instead of having level staffing across an entire day.
 As a result, Richmond has one of the most advanced EMS systems in the United States.
 Despite being one of the busiest EMS systems, per capita, in the nation, RAA ambulances are on the scene of life-threatening emergency calls in less than 8 minutes, 59 seconds 90 percent of the time.
 Responding to over 50,000 calls annually, RAA response times are among the fastest in the country.

 To deliver patient-centered care through measurable clinical and operational excellence with efficiency, outstanding customer service, and employee engagement.

 RAA is an industry leader providing World Class mobile integrated healthcare.

 ACCREDITATION AND AWARDS